-The U.S. Department of State Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
+The U.S. Department of State’s Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
 They analyze a variety of economies that are or could be markets for U.S. businesses.
 To access the ICS, visit the U.S. Department of State Investment Climate Statement website, including ICS for Hong Kong and Macau.

 Hong Kong became a Special Administrative Region (SAR) of the People’s Republic of China (PRC) on July 1, 1997, with its status defined in the Sino-British Joint Declaration and the Basic Law.
 Under the concept of “one country, two systems,” the PRC government promised that Hong Kong would be vested with executive, legislative, and independent judicial power, and that its social and economic systems would remain unchanged for 50 years after reversion.
-The PRC’s imposition of the National Security Law on June 30 undermined Hong Kong’s autonomy and introduced heightened uncertainty for foreign and local firms operating in Hong Kong.
-As a result, the U.S. Government has taken measures to eliminate or suspend Hong Kong’s preferential treatment and special trade status, including the suspension of most export control waivers, revocation of reciprocal shipping income tax exemption treatments, establishment of a new marking rule requiring goods made in Hong Kong may be subject to increased levels of surveillance, as well as arbitrary enforcement of laws and detention for purposes other than maintaining law and order.
-Hong Kong generally pursues a free market philosophy with minimal government intervention.
-The Hong Kong Government (HKG) generally welcomes foreign investment, neither offering special incentives nor imposing disincentives for foreign investors.
+The PRC’s imposition of the National Security Law (NSL) on June 30, 2020, undermined Hong Kong’s autonomy and introduced heightened uncertainty for foreign and local firms operating in Hong Kong.
+As a result, the U.S. Government has taken measures to eliminate or suspend Hong Kong’s preferential treatment and special trade status, including the suspension of most export control waivers, revocation of reciprocal shipping income tax exemption treatments, establishment of a new marking rule requiring goods made in Hong Kong to be labeled “Made in China,” and imposition of sanctions against former and current Hong Kong government officials.

 Hong Kong provides for no distinction in law or practice between investments by foreign-controlled companies and those controlled by local interests.
 Foreign firms and individuals are able to incorporate their operations in Hong Kong, register branches of foreign operations, and set up representative offices without encountering discrimination or undue regulation.
 There is no restriction on the ownership of such operations.
 Company directors are not required to be citizens of, or resident in, Hong Kong.
 Reporting requirements are straightforward and are not onerous.

 Macau became a Special Administrative Region (SAR) of the People’s Republic of China (PRC) on December 20, 1999.
 Macau’s status since reverting to Chinese sovereignty is defined in the Sino-Portuguese Joint Declaration (1987) and the Basic Law.
 Under the concept of “one country, two systems” articulated in these documents, Macau enjoys a high degree of autonomy in economic matters, and its economic system is to remain unchanged for 50 years following the 1999 reversion to Chinese sovereignty.
-The Government of Macau (GOM) maintains a transparent, non-discriminatory, and free-market economy.
-The GOM is committed to maintaining an investor-friendly environment.
+Macau, a separate customs territory, describes itself as a liberal economy and a free port.
+Tourism is the basis of the Macau economy.

 Macau also seeks to become a “commercial and trade cooperation service platform” between mainland China and Portuguese-speaking countries.
 The GOM has various policies to promote these efforts and to create business opportunities for domestic and foreign investors.
 Many infrastructure projects are currently underway, such as airport extension, the Macau-Taipa 4th vehicular harbor crossing that started construction in August 2020, and the construction of light rail tracks.